nnanwang/HireMe_NOW/README.md

 ## Setup

  To setup enrironment for this website app, you need to perpare the following tools: shell, [conda/miniconda](https://docs.conda.io/en/latest/miniconda.html).

+ With shell (which is already in your computer!), we can use conda/miniconda, install pacages, and run our website.

  With conda/miniconda, we would be convinent to manage our python versions.

-### Shell
-In shell (which is already in your computer!), we can use conda/miniconda, install pacages, and run our website.
-All of them will be very helpful for this project.

-#### Usage

-If you are a **Windows** user, you need to tape **'win+R'** on your keyboard, and then type **'cmd'**, so that you will get your shell.

-If you are a **Mac** user, you need to tape **'Command+space'** on your keyboard, and then enter **'terminal'**, so that you will get your shell.

-PS: Feel free to use another shell tools, they should all works well.

-### Conda

-When you get ready on your shell, then you can install your conda/miniconda on your computer.
 Conda is a useful tool which integrate many platform such as: Jupyter notebook, Pycharm, ect.
 However, I would highly recommanded you just install **miniconda**.
 This is because if you don't need that much platforms (At least I don't need so much), then miniconda will **save you a lot of spaces**.
 At the same time, it's also **effectively enough for us to manage our python environments**, which is the main target for us to use in this project.
 Therefore, here I just put how to install miniconda for your computer.

-#### Installation
+PS: Here I provided one method of how to use shell and miniconda.
+Feel free to use another shell tools or conda, they should work well.

+### Windows

-If you are a windows user, you can download it [here](https://docs.conda.io/en/latest/miniconda.html#windows-installers).
+If you are a **Windows** user:

+1. Open your shell.
+You need to tape **'win+R'** on your keyboard, and then type **'cmd'**, so that you will get your shell.
+2. Download [miniconda - for windows](https://docs.conda.io/en/latest/miniconda.html#windows-installers).
 Just download the installer and click 'next' would be fine.
 Please check your computer to make sure it's 32 bit or 64 bit.

+### Mac

-If you are a Mac user, you can download it [here](https://docs.conda.io/en/latest/miniconda.html#macos-installers).
+If you are a **Mac** user:

+1. Open your shell.
+You need to tape **'Command+space'** on your keyboard, and then enter **'terminal'**, so that you will get your shell.

+2. Download [miniconda - for mac](https://docs.conda.io/en/latest/miniconda.html#macos-installers).
 Just download the .pkg file and click 'next' would be fine.

+### Check your environment

+Now you should have all environment you need:
+- [x] shell

+- [x] miniconda

 Check your miniconda in your shell:
 ```